sadhanaavasarala/learning-library/LabGuide200.md

 ![](images/200/step01.png)

-- On the Home screen you should see a list of current repositories int he project.
+- On the Home screen you should see a list of current repositories in the project.

 ![](images/200/step02.png)